neuroforgede/nfcompose/README.md

 # NF Compose

-NF Compose is a (data) integration platform that allows developers to define REST APIs in seconds instead of minutes.
+NF Compose is a (data) integration platform that allows developers to define REST APIs in seconds instead of hours.
 Generated REST APIs are backed by postgres and support automatic consumer notifications on data changes out of the box.

 A Customization Layer based around pluggable engines allows for deep customization behind the same integration framework.